 Texarkana, Texas – The International Board of Lactation Consultant Examiners® (IBLCE®) and International Lactation Consultant Association® (ILCA®) have once again recognized CHRISTUS St. Michael Health System for their focus on maternal health and excellence in lactation care.

-CHRISTUS St. Michael Health System has received the IBCLC Care Award in recognition for staffing professionals who hold the prestigious International Board-Certified Lactation Consultant® (IBCLC®) certification and providing a lactation program for breastfeeding families.
-In addition, the facility demonstrated that it has recently completed activities that help protect, promote, and support breastfeeding.
+The IBCLC Care award is presented biennially based on exceptional projects that improve and support breastfeeding in a community.
+CHRISTUS St. Michael Health System received the IBCLC Care Award in recognition of our two outstanding professionals who hold the prestigious International Board-Certified Lactation Consultant® (IBCLC®) certification and for providing a lactation program for breastfeeding families.

 Roberto Issler, IBCLC Chair of the Board of IBLCE, recently stated, “Agencies that are awarded the IBCLC Care Award have dedicated their efforts to promote and provide a lactation program that makes expert assistance available when the breastfeeding family needs it.
 This is achieved through encouraging and informing breastfeeding families about the benefits and management of breastfeeding as well as training health care professionals to assist families achieve their breastfeeding goals.”